kingazm/WellSpent-Repo/README.md

 This is the full repository of the app WellSpent created by <b> Kinga Żmuda </b> and <b>Ekaterina Mashchenko</b> during HackYeah 2024.

 Warning: the app is not published yet on any popular app store, so we prepared a simple preview via Github Pages.
-For that, proceed to: (https://github.com/kingazm/WellSpent-WebDeployment)
+For that, proceed to: (https://github.com/kingazm/WellSpent-WebDeployment):

+1. Open (https://github.com/kingazm/WellSpent-WebDeploymen) in Google Chrome;
+2. Open Developer Tools and choose a phone device, we recommend i.e. iPhone XR;
+3. Have fun discovering the idea and functionalities of the app!

 # About the project:
 <b><I>We care so much about how we spend our money but what about our life energy?</i></b>